Daisies: Symbolism and More

 Distance the plants 1 to 2 feet apart.
 Dig a hole double large as the container’s diameter.

-When planting the plant, ensure that the root ball’s top is level with the soil surface.
+When planting the plant, ensure the root ball’s top is level with the soil surface.

-Compaction of the soil around the root ball and firm the soil.
+Compact the soil around the root ball and firm it.

 Taller plants may require assistance/staking.